 Support and encourage the voting process in general and emphasize membership participation in the elections, but do not solicit support for one candidate over another.

-As a leader in any of these organizations, you cannot show favoritism by supporting one candidate over another.
+As an elected official you cannot show favoritism by supporting one candidate over another.
 Your role as a leader is to promote voting and encourage members to become informed about candidates' qualifications and views by seeking information from candidates.

 Do not support an individual candidate through print, electronic or social media communications or advise friends and colleagues who to vote for (or not to vote for).